lsst-dm/nb_lsst_io/environment/directories.rst

 The :file:`~/notebooks` directory is intended as the top of a subtree within which you can organize your personal notebooks.
 Within this directory, two items are pre-created:

-- A clone of the `lsst-sqre/notebook-demo`_ repository is created from Github at :file:`~/notebooks/notebook-demo`, and the ``prod`` branch of this repository is regularly updated from Github in this clone.
-See the :doc:`discussion of demo notebooks <../getting-started/notebook-demo>` for more details.
+- A clone of the `lsst-sqre/notebook-demo`_ repository is created from GitHub at :file:`~/notebooks/notebook-demo`.
+The ``prod`` branch of this repository is regularly updated from GitHub in this clone.
+See the :doc:`../getting-started/notebook-demo` page to learn more.
 - You can use the :ref:`~/notebooks/.user_setups <lsst-kernel-user-setups>` file to configure the environment your notebooks run in.

 The ~/DATA directory